jdmartin/speedyrss/README.md

 ## setup
 ### (N.B.
 Bot is currently set to private on Discord, but this will probably change when better formed...)

 - copy .env-dist to .env and fill out the appropriate settings.
+(TODO: Expand.)
 - populate data/feedUrls.json with the things you want to keep track of.
   - Example:
     ```json